fpatrick/cas/README.md

 ## Bugs
-    - You need to recreate the script if you need to move it to another folder. (due to path of .lock file)
+    - You have to recreate the script if you need to move it to another folder. (due to path of .lock file)